slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 ## Integration with Third-Party Identity Provider

-let's integrate identity server with Facebook.
+let's integrate identity server with Google.
 This time, our idp (Marvin.IDP) becomes "Client",  Facebook is the "idp".
 Note that **Marvin.IDP doesn't create a new Facebook account associated local account into it's database**, check `UserSession.GetUserAsync()` in `AuthorizeCallbackEndpoint`, you will see it is the cookie that does the job by "simulating a local user".
 Also check `UserManager.AddLoginAsync` in `ExternalSignInModel.OnGetCorrelate`.
 Note that unlike OpenIdConnectHandler, there is no "id_token" in this process (itp3.2)

 The request pipeline is: